Techgrounds-Cloud-9/cloud-9-karimtouzani24/04_PY/6_functions.md

 - These brackets serve as a place to input data into a function.
 - Functions can return data as a result.

 Besides the built-in functions, you can also write custom functions, or import functions from a library or package.

+Arguments
+- Information can be passed into functions as arguments.

+- Arguments are specified after the function name, inside the parentheses.
+You can add as many arguments as you want, just separate them with a comma.

 ## Exercise